Esgrove/othellogame/README.md

 #### C#

 No external dependencies.
-Follows the C# style guide (Pascal case etc) otherwise, except for putting opening brackets on their own line (all that wasted whitespace :grimacing:)
+Follows the C# style guide (PascalCase) otherwise, except for always putting opening brackets on their own line (all that wasted whitespace :grimacing:)
 * Othello.cs
 * Board.cs
 * Player.cs